 This is a natural biological reaction from your cat as it can’t digest the wheatgrass and has to expel it from the body.

-If you notice that wheatgrass is making your cat poo or vomit too often that it would be best to reduce or control the amount that it consumes.
+If you notice that wheatgrass is making your cat do these things often that it would be best to reduce or control the amount that it consumes.

 Wheatgrass can also reduce your cat’s appetite hence you don’t want your cat eating grass as its main diet and neglecting its usual food.